Care for your creation

 - Your breastmilk will NEVER discolour, change appearance or alter in any way, making it the most durable of creations.
 It is not liquid and as such will not evaporate.

 - You can do every day activities with your unique creation.
-Any findings and inlay work (the ring bands, pendant holders, etc), needs to be treated with care to avoid damage or loss to it.
+Any findings and inlay work (the blown glass, ring bands, pendant holders, etc), needs to be treated with care to avoid damage or loss to it.
 Some findings are attached with epoxy.

 - Showering with your jewellery on is fine, as is laying in the sun.
 However, if you creation includes any metal findings we would recommend you take your jewellery off while swimming or bathing, just to err on the side of caution.
 It should be treated like fine jewellery and the findings could get damaged causing you to loose your glass inclusion.